 - Extended school year programs

-A Sensible Process For students with behavioral challenges, our clinicians:
+For students with behavioral challenges, our clinicians:

 - Meet with the student, school staff and parents to understand the student’s challenges and strengths